Sommie09/Sommie09/README.md

 ✅ **In 2025:**
 I'm currently writing my [second book](https://www.amazon.co.uk/Data-Engineering-Beginners-Tech-Today/dp/139432541X) on data engineering for beginners!
-(Published by Wiley Global✨)
+(Published by Wiley Global✨) and pursing a Masters In Computer Science with Specialisation in AI at [Georgia Tech, Atlanta](https://www.gatech.edu/), US🚀

 **Career Philosophies**: Being an owner, having a growth mindset, and teamwork!